-The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
+The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
 For this purpose, the Audit Committee performs several functions.
 The principal duties and responsibilities of our Audit Committee include, among other things: